jamesmontalvo3/jamesmontalvo3.com/r.md

 ### EVA Flight Controller and Instructor, 2011 – Present

-_THIS SECTION NEEDS TO BE MADE MORE BETTER_

-* Design and implement training programs for Astronauts in preparation for spacewalks
-* Collaborate with astronauts aboard the international space station in preparation for spacewalks
-* script specific plan of action for space walks and oversee their (...) from mission control
-* Project manager for the preparation and implementation of emergency spacewalks where urgency is necessary

 * Obtained Extra-Vehicular Activity Flight Controller Certification
-  * Certification required simulations to ...
+  * Simulations to prove readiness for life-or-death scenarios required for certification
-  * Certified after third simulation; typically five or more are required.
+  * Certified after third simulation; typically five or more required
+  * Collaborated with astronauts aboard the International Space Station in preparation for spacewalks
+  * Developed specific plan of action for spacewalks and managed their execution from Mission Control
-* Tools Group lead, in charge of ....
+* Tools Group lead, managing tool modifications and failure response
 * Skills Cadre co-lead, in charge of improving training for new astronauts
-*
-* Tools integration into Predive Calendar
-* EVA Wiki
+* Implemented improved knowledge management platform using MediaWiki
+  * Solved problem of data spread across multiple locations
+  * System automatically disperses data to related pages; meeting notes automatically are listed on related articles
+  * Other organizations followed; total of five interconnected implementations at present
+  * Developed several extensions for MediaWiki (which are open-source software and available at my Github profile)
+  * Employee of the Month for wiki (month? year?)
+  * Center Director award (more info?)
+* Assisted with development of contingency tools for US EVA 19
+* Lead procedure developer for "US EVA 20", November 2012 ?checkdate
+  * Ammonia leak in power generation system
+  * Many systems and interfaces that had not been actuated on-orbit before
+  * Worked non-stop for four weeks to develop plan and prepare the astronauts already on-orbit
+* Lead procedure developer for "US EVA 21", June 2013 ?checkdate
-* MOD Wikis
+  * Emergency spacewalk
+  * Unprecedented 36-hour very quick turn around (basically did not sleep during this time)
-* Expedition 37
+* Trained astronaut Mike Hopkins for International Space Station Expedition 37
-* US EVAs 18 and 19 (every shift)
-* US EVA 20
-* US EVA 21
-* US EVAs 24 and 25 (jettison analysis)
+* Performed large object jettison analysis for US EVAs 24 and 25

 ### EVA Instructor, 2008 – 2011

-* Trained Space Shuttle crew of STS-132 and International Space Station Expedition 30
+* Trained Space Shuttle crew of STS-132 for three spacewalks
+* Trained astronauts Dan Burbank and Andre Kuipers for International Space Station Expedition 30
 * Obtained Extra-Vehicular Activity Task Instructor Certification
   * Taught many classes to astronauts and other NASA personnel in preparation for EVA (spacewalk) activities
   * Became proficient at teaching 2-3 hour long classes and leading 8+ hour training events